eProsima/Integration-Service-docs/docs/libraries.rst

 May be necessary generate data types from IDL files to communicate with *Fast-RTPS*, or make use of `Fast-RTPS dynamic types <http://docs.eprosima.com/en/latest/dynamictypes.html>`__.

-The :ref:`Integration Services XML Configuration` file must be adapted to each protocol.
+The :ref:`Integration Service XML Configuration` file must be adapted to each protocol.
 **ISManager** will provide the parsed *properties* node inside *bridge* node to the :class:`create_bridge` function as a vector of pairs, as defined in the :ref:`Bridge Libraries`.
 The same applies for each publisher and subscriber inside *bridge* node and its *property* nodes.